cltl/voc-missives/docs/functions.md

 The text units follow the hierarchical structure of the TEI elements.

 ## naf-selector
-The derivation of *reference* NAF files from *input* NAF files produces NER-ready files:
+The derivation of *reference* NAF files from *input* NAF files produces NER-ready files, corresponding to either the original text or to editor notes.
+Empty NAF files are created for files that do not contain matching units.

-* the raw text is selected based on text units to provide *cohesive* and *homogeneous* pieces of text for NER.
+* the raw text is selected based on text units (text-like, notes or all) to provide *cohesive* and *homogeneous* pieces of text for NER.
 * text units are reshaped to provide a non-overlapping sequence of (sub-)units
 * the resulting text units are tokenized piece-wise